 - A high definition television

-- A Charter HD receiver or a HD DVR
+- A Charter HD Digital Set-top Box or an HD DVR

 - HD programming available with Charter TV

-You must be a Charter TV customer or installing Charter TV with a minimum level of service of Basic TV service to upgrade to HD programming.
+You must be a Charter TV customer or installing Charter TV with a minimum level of Basic TV service to upgrade to HD programming.

 back to top »

-A Digital Receiver is a piece of equipment that receives digital programming from Charter and converts it into a format that can be connected to and viewed on a TV set.
-It is also commonly referred to as a set-top box or cable box.
+A Digital Set-top Box is a piece of equipment that receives digital programming from Charter and converts it into a format that can be connected to and viewed on a TV set.
+It is also commonly referred to as a receiver or cable box.
 Different models support different features and may include or exclude services such as analog programming, digital programming, high-definition programming, certain Interactive Programming Guides, Digital Video Recorder (DVR), etc.

 Coaxial Cable versus Fiber Optic Cable